Financing Your Legal Education

 • How do I submit supplemental documents?

-If you are flagged by the Department of Education and need to supplement your financial aid application with additional documents such as proof of citizenship, selective service requirement, amended tax return, or other documents requested by the Office of Financial Assistance and Employment, you should upload these items via the Document Submission Form.
+If you are flagged by the Department of Education and need to supplement your financial aid application with additional documents such as proof of citizenship, amended tax return, or other documents requested by the Office of Financial Assistance and Employment, you should upload these items via the Document Submission Form.
 You may also need to complete and submit the Original Document Affidavit with your requested documents.

 • Is the cost of the University’s health insurance included in the Cost of Attendance?

-• Do I need to file FAFSA for new loans every year?
+• Do I need to file a FAFSA for new loans every year?
 What if I plan to take law classes over the summer?

 • How do I get financial aid for summer classes?